πŸ““4.6: Using Text Files

 Using Text Files

-Files are used to store data in software that we use every day.
+πŸ“ Files are used to store data in software that we use every day.
 For example, when you play a game on your computer, your game progress is saved in a file.
-The next time you play that game, your game progress is loaded in from that file so you can continue where you left off.
+The next time you play that game, your game progress is loaded in from that file, so you can continue where you left off.
 In this lesson, you will learn how to read in data from a file in Java.

-A file is storage for data that persists when the program is not running.
-The data in a file can be retrieved during program execution.
-For example, in a previous lesson, you created a SpellChecker class that reads in a dictionary file into an array of words, and a spellcheck method that uses this array to verify if a word is spelled correctly.
-Input files like the dictionary enable us to handle large amounts of data efficiently.
-Instead of manually entering data into our program every time it runs, we can store the data in a file and read it as needed.
-Another benefit of using files is the ability to separate the data from the code, allowing for more modular and flexible software design.
+πŸ‘ BENEFITS: Input files, like the dictionary, enable us to handle large amounts of data efficiently.
+Instead of manually typing data into our program every time it runs, we can store the data in a file and read it as needed.
+Another benefit of using files is the ability to separate the data from the code, allowing for more flexible and modular software design.

-Java File, Scanner, and IOException Classes
+File, Scanner, and IOException Classes

-A file can be opened by creating a File object, using the name of the file or the complete path to the file as the argument of the constructor.
-For example:
+πŸ“‚ A file can be opened by creating a File object, using the name of the file or the complete path to the file, as the argument of the constructor, for example str is the pathname to the file like β€œdata.txt” in new File(String str).

 import java.io.*;